Global perceptions of autism

 Diagnosis, treatment, and experiences of autism varies globally.
-Although the diagnosis of autism is rising in post-industrial nations, diagnosis rates are much lower in developing nations.
+Although the diagnoses of autism is rising in post-industrial nations, diagnosis rates are much lower in developing nations.

 Africa

 Diagnosis

 Autism research conducted in Africa has been infrequent and unrepresentative of all African countries, making the prevalence of autism in Africa difficult to estimate.
 Prevalence may be underestimated because reported cases are skewed toward more severe, and thus more recognizable, cases of autism.
 In Africa, an autism diagnosis often co-occurs with epilepsy or intellectual disability.

 Treatment

 Possible reasons for the fact that many reported cases of autism in Africa are nonverbal cases include difficulty finding services even when a diagnosis is given.
 Educational and behavioral interventions for children with autism are largely unavailable, mental health care facilities are few, and there are too few facilities and personnel trained to work with autistic children in reference to the estimated number of autism cases in Africa.
 Bakare and Munir found that health care workers had low to average knowledge and awareness of autism spectrum disorder.
 In particular, psychiatric health care workers recognized symptoms of ASD better than pediatric health care workers, which implies that early recognition and intervention for children with autism in Africa is infrequent.
 Supernatural explanations of autism can influence treatment seeking by encouraging people to first seek help from spiritualists and traditional healers.